 "I love working with small businesses — in fact, I’ve helped more than 300 in the past year at my current job — which is why I’m so excited about the chance to help SMBs discover Joyfull."

 "Every week, I write a blog post about a common SMB challenge.
 Helping SMBs overcome this obstacle isn’t just rewarding -- it’s also a great lead gen strategy.
 My passion for this type of work led me to your SMB Account Executive position."

 Do you know a current or former employee who speaks positively about the company?
-Mention that in your intro.
-Ideally, they’d be referring you (either by submitting your application or connecting you with the hiring manager), but if they’re not a close enough contact, you can still use their name.
+Mention them in your intro.
+In some cases, you might have their referral — either by submitting your application or connecting you with the hiring manager — but even if you don't, you can still drop their name.